 February 27, 2015

-Whether you’re a homeowner that has either lived in your home for a while or you’ve just purchased a home, there are always a few things that we don’t realize need attention.
+Whether you’re a homeowner that has either lived in your home for a while or you’ve just purchased a home, there are always a few things that you might not realize need attention.

-This fact was brought to light once again as we perform our weekly home inspections for homeowners who are away.
+This fact was brought to light once again as we performed our weekly home inspections for homeowners who are away.

-One of our newer clients recently purchased a second home here in beautiful St. George.
-They spent the time and money necessary to do some updating to the lighting, the bathrooms, and the kitchen as well as install new hardwood floors.
+One of our newer clients recently purchased a second home here in beautiful St. George, UT.
+The new homeowners spent the time and money necessary to do some updating to the lighting, the bathrooms, and the kitchen as well as install new hardwood floors.
 They’ve made the home their own and love it!

 One thing they didn’t realize needed some attention was the outside drains.